Clinicians! Are You Ordering PAP Devices and Related Accessories for Your Patients? - JD DME

 Medicare's coverage for PAP devices and accessories begins with a 12-week trial period.
 In order for a DME supplier to provide the PAP device, the following must take place:

-- If the sleep test interpretation indicates a diagnosis of OSA and you feel the patient would benefit from PAP therapy, you may order a PAP device and related accessories.
-When your patient arrives at the DME business, their staff will fit them with a PAP device, provide them with the appropriate accessories (i.e., humidifier, mask, tubing, etc.) and review the use and care of the equipment with them.
+- If the sleep test interpretation indicates a diagnosis of OSA and you determine that the patient would benefit from PAP therapy, you may order a PAP device and related accessories.
+When your patient arrives at the DME business, their staff will fit them with a PAP device, provide them with the appropriate accessories (such as a humidifier, mask, and tubing), and review the use and care of the equipment with them.

 The preceding steps will allow the DME supplier to bill Medicare for three rental months of the PAP device and related accessories.

-Between the 31st and 91st day after initiating PAP therapy, your medical record documentation must show a face-to-face re-evaluation with your patient to assess the benefit of PAP therapy.
-You should review how symptoms of OSA have decreased and how the PAP device has helped your patient.
+Between the 31st and 91st day after initiating PAP therapy, your medical record documentation must show an in-person re-evaluation of the patient to assess the benefit of PAP therapy.
+The documentation must support that the patient’s symptoms of OSA have improved and may include additional details regarding how the PAP device has helped your patient.
 Your medical record documentation must also demonstrate the patient is adhering to the therapy and that you have reviewed this adherence.
 Adherence to therapy is defined as usage of the PAP device greater than or equal to 4 hours per night on 70% of nights during a consecutive thirty-day period any time during the first three months of initial usage.
 Documentation of the patient's adherence to PAP therapy can be accomplished by your review of information maintained on the PAP device via visual inspection, data downloaded from the PAP device, or access from web-based sites with data transmitted from the PAP device.
 This information must be maintained in your patient's medical records and made available upon request.

 The standard written order (SWO) for the PAP device must contain the following: